cmu-phil/tetrad-manual-rtd/docs/tests-and-scores/degenerate-gaussian-lrt.md

 - Exact null distribution may be approximate; calibration can be more complex.
 - Behavior depends on the choice of regularization or pseudo-inverse.
 - Still relies on approximate Gaussian assumptions.

+## References

+- Ramsey, J. D., Andrews, B., & Spirtes, P. (2024). *Choosing DAG models using Markov and minimal edge count in the absence of ground truth.* arXiv:2409.20187.